 Please note that the influence of these tips on the performance largly depend on your use of Makinom’s features and your target platform.
 In a simple or light setup without many machines running at the same time, you’ll barely notice the improvements – but when starting/running hundreds or thousands of machines at the same time, you’ll notice the impact these settings can have.

-When starting machines in a schematic using a Start Machine or Start Tagged Machine node, you can optionally share the local variables of the running schematic with the started schematics/machines.
+When starting machines/schematics from a schematic using a Start Machine or Start Tagged Machine node, you can optionally share the local variables of the running schematic with the started schematics/machines.
 Unless there’s a reason not to do this (e.g. they’re using the same variable keys but you don’t want the started schematics to override the running schematic’s variables), it’s recommended to share the local variables.
 Otherwise each started machine would have their own variable handling, which impacts performance.

-Like local variables, selected data lists of the running schematic can be shared with the started schematics/machines when using a Start Machine node.
+Like local variables, selected data lists of the running schematic can be shared with the started machines/schematics when using a Start Machine node.
 This also improves performance and is recommended, unless you don’t want the selected data to be shared (e.g. to prevent interference between the schematics).